BEFORE YOU GO...

 This sudden rise in investigations by FIAU is due to the suspicious transactions reports that were filed by the credit institutions and banks.
 FIAU also gathered information on local entrepreneurs that were suspected of financial crime.

 The global regulator, Financial Action Task Force (FATF) will assess Malta next month to see if it is taking measures to fight against financial crimes.
 The senior officials from regulatory and law enforcement bodies in the country will be questioned by the FATF team about the regulatory measures in the Week-long visit scheduled to happen in May.

 Council of Europe’s own expert, MoneyVal, carried out an investigation which began in 2018.
 This investigation mainly focused on the laws on paper.
 FATF’s investigation will now further investigate if these laws are being adequately implemented by the country’s authorities or not.

 However, when high-level government corruption cases went unprosecuted for many years, the weaknesses in the country’s law enforcement unit was highlighted and it grabbed the attention of the international authorities.
 This changed after the watchful eye of international bodies intensified.

 According to the Times of Malta, MoneyVal will give a final thumbs up to the country after the vote by the Council of Europe.
 However, the decision to place the country under the untrustworthy list will be taken by the FATF.
-If Malta fails FATF’s assessments, it can be placed in the FATF’s famous grey list.
-Grey-listing could have serious consequences for the country including the impacts on the economy and lack of financial centre.
+If Malta fails FATF’s assessments, it can be placed in the FATF’s famous gray list.
+Gray-listing could have serious consequences for the country including the impacts on the economy and lack of financial center.